 - 1. Utilization and unit cost data derived from fully adjudicated and approved encounters, as well as individual encounter level detail as needed. - 2.
 Both unaudited and audited financial statements reported by the Contractors. - 3.
-Home and Community Based Services (HCBS) and Institutional inflation trends. - 4.
-AHCCCS FFS schedule pricing adjustments (if applicable). - 5.
-Market Basket Inflation Trends. - 6.
-Member specific statistics, e.g., member acuity, member choice. - 7.
-Historical and projected enrollment by risk group. - 8.
-Programmatic or Medicaid covered service changes that effect reimbursement. - 9.
-Additional administrative requirements for the Contractor. - 10.
-Other changes to medical practices that affect reimbursement.
+HCBS and Institutional inflation trends. - 4.
+AHCCCS FFS schedule pricing adjustments (if applicable). - Market Basket Inflation Trends. - 6.
+Historical and projected enrollment by risk group. - 7.
+Programmatic or Medicaid covered service changes that effect reimbursement. - 8.
+Additional administrative requirements for the Contractor. - 9.
+Other changes to medical practices that effect reimbursement.